HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

 - For a large-sized workload in AWS, the Kubernetes cluster should begin with one master and twelve worker nodes.

-- Recommendations similar to medium config [recommendations](./rendering_medium_config.md/#recommendations)
+- Please follow the same recommendations in the medium config [medium-config-recommendations](./rendering_medium_config.md/#recommendations)

 - Core pods to increase proportional to the load, then we can see the response times improving.

-- Additionally to that memory of pods like DAM, persistence-node, haproxy and ringapi increased to avoid the OOM issues during 25k and 30k concurrent loads.
+- Additionally to that memory of pods like DAM, persistence-node, haproxy and ringapi increased to avoid the OOM (Object Out of Memory) issues during 25k and 30k concurrent loads.

 !!!note